YOONNAJANG/YOONNAJANG.github.io/index.md

 ## **Projects**
+**Explain Yourself**
+Funded by the European Research Council (ERC) to make language models explainable and interpretable.
+_2025 - 2026_

 **KT-Korea University Collaborative Research**
 Started to build a Korean legal domain LLM with legal alignment data and Korean LLM.
 _2024_